Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 *List Human-readable transactions from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic*

-## App Feeds
+### `AppTimelineQuery`

-`AppTimelineQuery` returns a paginated payload of interpreted events for a given app and network
+Returns a paginated payload of interpreted events for a given app and network

 ```sh